Real Estate · Rental Properties

 Ongoing service

-• Annual replacement cost reviewbuilding replacement costs shift with material and labor market conditions.
+• Annual replacement cost reviewbuilding replacement costs shift with material and labor costs.
 At renewal, BLIS reviews scheduled insured values against current construction cost indicators.
-This identifies whether limits remain adequate — particularly in active construction markets where costs have moved since the last review.
+This identifies whether limits remain adequate — particularly in areas with high construction activity where costs have moved since the last review.

 • Coverage review for renovation periodswhen a significant renovation is planned, review how the current policy handles the construction period before the work starts.
 A vacancy endorsement, a Builder's Risk policy, or some combination may be the right approach.